Kourtney Kardashian Says She Has ‘Trust Issues’ Amid Pregnancy Rumors

 “They are working it out for the sake of the child and neither one of them is seeing anyone else right now,” the source added of Kourtney Kardashian and Scott Disick.

 “Scott bought [Kourtney Kardashian] a $35,000 David Yurman gold cuff bracelet that is laden with diamonds and she really loved it,” continued the source.

 “He has also been showering her with flowers and has even started writing ‘rhymes’ for her.
 He doesn’t call it poetry, but that’s what it is.”

-To see more of Kourtney Kardashian, Scott Disick and their family, tune into Keeping Up With the Kardashians Season 13, which premieres this March on the E!
+To see more of Kourtney Kardashian, Scott Disick, and their family, tune into Keeping Up With the Kardashians Season 13, which premieres this March on the E!
 Network.

 [Featured Image by Slaven Vlasic/Getty Images]